When was the last time you got hurt and reached out for help? And walked with a limp for days after you stubbed your toe? Surely in the recent past?

 1. Favoring One Leg?

 If you find your dog limping, it is most likely a sign of an injury, a painful infection of the paw, or the onset of arthritis (especially if your dog is old).
-Apart from favoring one paw over another, your dog may show a reluctance to take the stairs,
+Apart from favoring one paw over another, your dog may show a reluctance to take the stairs, walk slower than his usual pace or find it difficult to get up after lying down for a while.

 All these are signs that your pooch is in pain and needs a visit to the vet and medications to help with the pain that he’s trying to hide.